 How to Make Email Nurture Campaigns More Conversational

-Going conversational doesn’t necessarily mean giving up on email.
+Going conversational doesn’t necessarily mean giving up on good old nurturing series of emails.
 Email is still one of the most powerful communication tools in existence and should not be “discriminated against” for its age.
 In fact, the best results can be achieved by combining the old and the new, the familiar and the exciting.

 So, what are some actionable ways you introduce conversational strategy into your email nurture campaigns?